ekzhang/classes.wtf/README.md

 ### Running the server

 The server listens for web requests on port 7500.
-(It also spawns an auxiliary Redis instance, using Docker, on port 7501.)
+(It also spawns a Redis instance, using Docker, on port 7501.)

 ```bash
 go run . server -local -data data/courses.json
 ```

+You can also run it with other data files.
+For example, if you pass `data/courses-2021.json`, you'll only get search results for the academic year from Fall 2020 to Spring 2021.

 Now you can develop on the frontend, which automatically proxies API requests to the server port.